 Filling the fistula with a special glue or plug.
 This is a newer type of treatment that closes the inner opening of the fistula.
 The

-doctor then fills the fistula tunnel with a material that your body will absorb over
+provider then fills the fistula tunnel with a material that your body will absorb

 Reconstructive surgery or surgery that is done in stages.
 This may be an option in some cases.